-First of all, the movements you do while practicing drills are often different than the ones you do during regular swimming, and especially so in the beginning.
-This ensures that previously learned bad habits don’t have a chance to interfere while (re-)learning phase a swim stroke.
+First of all, the movements you do while practicing drills are often different than the ones you do during regular swimming, and especially so with the initial drills.

 Once this understanding has occurred, your body will automatically try to reproduce the same sensations and movements during practice, and your mind is free to take on the next challenge.